martingr1/allgolfeverything/README.md

 After consideration and some testing, the above databse model was decided upon.
 This gave a suitably flexible structure to be able to allow users to Create, Read, Update and Delete review documents in their own collection; whilst also being able to select and (in some cases) amend other key value pairs without affecting the review itself.

+In particular, this approach helped me to solve a bug where duplicate entries were being inserted into the databse for brand_name and model.
+By having separate collections I was able to control user inputs and prevent this from happening.

 All values were set as strings apart from 'upvote' in the reviews collection.
 This allowed for incremental python code ('$inc') to be used to create a like function.